Mega Mewtwo X Raid Guide – Best Counters, Weakness, CP & Strategy

 Move Type Damage Energy Gain DPS Notes

-Confusion Psychic High Medium ⭐⭐⭐⭐ Best PvE damage, slow but powerful
+Confusion Psychic High Medium ⭐⭐⭐⭐ Slow but very strong raw damage output

-Psycho Cut Psychic Low Very High ⭐⭐⭐⭐⭐ Best for fast energy gain
+Psycho Cut Psychic Low Very High ⭐⭐⭐⭐⭐ Best for fast energy generation and frequent charged moves

 Charged Moves